mroi/aws-ssh-proxy/README.md

-SSH-Proxy Using Amazon EC2 Virtual Machines
+SSH Proxy Using Amazon EC2 Virtual Machines
 ===========================================

 Connecting to remote machines via SSH becomes increasingly complicated, when these machines